Stade Marcel-Verchère

-Stade Marcel-Verchère (/fr/) is rugby union stadium located in Bourg-en-Bresse, Ain.
+Stade Marcel-Verchère (/fr/) is multi-purpose stadium located in Bourg-en-Bresse, Ain.
 It is the home ground of Union Sportive Bressane, promoted to Rugby Pro D2 (the second level of French club rugby) for the 2013–14 season.
 It has a capacity of 11,400.
-Moreover, the team of Football Bourg-en-Bresse Péronnas 01 playing in this stadium and evolve in Championnat National.
+Moreover, the football team of Football Bourg-en-Bresse Péronnas 01 play at the stadium and compete in Ligue 3.

 The stadium is named in memory of Marcel Verchère, a Bressane player who died two days after a violent tackle during a match against Oyonnax on 24 October 1937.